JimLynchCodes/eth-thenticated-nodejs-requests/README.md

 We return an error if the user tries to call with a post body where "sender" is different from the signer address.

-_This then gives us a "msg.sender" gaurentee in node.js the same as we have in solidity!_
+_This then gives us a "msg.sender" guarantee in node.js the same as we have in solidity!_

 ```
 npm start
 ```